-Treating others the way you would like to be treated is a wise way to behave, even if you are sick, worried and/or exhausted.
-It makes sense that you will have a better relationship with your doctor, or other healthcare professional, if you are nice to him/her.
+How do you treat your doctors?
+Treating others the way you would like to be treated is a wise way to behave, even if you are sick, worried, and/or exhausted.
+It makes sense that you will have a better relationship with your doctors, or other healthcare professionals, if you are nice to them.
 After all, medical professionals are people too and no one likes it when others treat them rudely.
-How do you treat your doctors?

 Patients can be biased against their doctors.

-Although in one large survey, 50% of doctors admit to holding biased opinions about their patients, it turns out that the opposite is true as well.
+Although in one large survey, 50% of doctors admit to holding biased opinions about their patients, it turns out that patients do the same to doctors.

-A recent survey by WebMD/Medscape, in collaboration with STAT, showed that patients frequently make biased, rude comments about their doctor’s personal characteristics.
-The survey, “Patient Prejudice: When Credentials Aren’t Enough” analyzes the responses from 1,186 healthcare providers, including 822 physicians, 100 registered nurses, 160 nurse practitioners and 104 physician assistants.
+A recent survey by WebMD/Medscape and STAT showed that patients frequently make biased, rude comments about their doctor’s personal characteristics.
+Over 1,100 medical professionals responded to the survey, including doctors, registered nurses, nurse practitioners and physician assistants.

 How often do patients treat their doctors badly?

-The WebMD/Medscape survey results show that there is widespread mistreatment of doctors and other healthcare professionals:
+The WebMD/Medscape survey results show that doctors and other healthcare professionals experience widespread mistreatment:

 - 59% had heard offensive remarks about a personal characteristic in the past five years — mainly about their age, gender, race, or ethnicity.